ASML Holding

 Loading live price…

-- Hyperscaler AI infrastructure spending decelerates materially in H2 2026–H1 2027, reducing TSMC and SK Hynix capital expenditure plans and deferring EUV machine deliveries
+- Hyperscaler AI infrastructure spending decelerates materially in H2 2026–H1 2027, reducing TSMC and SK Hynix capital expenditure plans and deferring EUV deliveries into a tougher post-raise comparison base

-- High-NA EUV reaches 30+ annual shipments by end of 2027 at improving unit margins; blended gross margin inflects above 55% ahead of the 2030 target
+- High-NA EUV reaches 20+ annual shipments by 2028 at improving unit margins; blended gross margin inflects above 57% ahead of the 2030 target

-- AI accelerator demand for 1.4nm and 1nm nodes materialises faster than consensus, doubling ASML's addressable High-NA shipment opportunity and sustaining 25%+ EPS growth through 2028
+- AI accelerator and HBM demand for 1.4nm/1nm nodes materialises faster than consensus, doubling ASML's addressable High-NA opportunity and sustaining 25%+ EPS growth through 2028